 Light Requirements: Likes full sun but can adjust to shade.

 Hardiness: Does best in the USDA Zones 10-11.
-Like most tropical plants, Natal Fig Bonsai Tree likes warm and humid climate.
+Like most tropical plants, the Natal Fig Bonsai Tree likes warm and humid climates.
 It needs to be protected from freezing temperatures and windy conditions.

 Water Requirements: Leave time for the soil to get dry between watering.
-Check the soil on the regular basis with your fingers.
-If the soil is on the dry side, provide with some water.
+Check the soil on a regular basis with your fingers.
+If the soil is on the dry side, provide some water.
 Never let the soil to dry out completely.